About Us

 "Teal" refers to Frederic Laloux's work on organisational evolution which identifies "teal" organisations as those that act like ecosystems, a vital shift for organisations seeking to have a positive impact in the world.

 Our logo is a representation of mycelium, the network of fungal threads that facilitate the sharing of information and materials between plants and their environment.
-A reminder of the interconnected and reciprocal nature of all things
+A reminder of the interdependent and reciprocal nature of all things